-The Commissioner has encouraged a number of developers and operators to voluntarily publish their complaint handling procedures on their project website.
+The Commissioner has successfully encouraged a number of developers and operators to voluntarily publish their complaint handling procedures on their project website.
 Many proponents have now complied with this request.
 Some proponents have also revised their complaint handling procedures as a result of discussions with the Office.
 The Commissioner continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought assistance from the Office.
 Proponents also often seek assistance from the Office on suggestions for handling specific complaints that they may be dealing with.

 While objective measures and standards are used to determine compliance with noise restrictions, it is also evident that there is further scope to investigate complaints relating to noise emissions from turbines and other infrastructure.
 In assessing noise-related complaints, the objective ‘tests’ currently in place do not necessarily capture the tonal character of noise emissions that a complainant may be experiencing.
 For instance, maintenance or operating issues with infrastructure (such as a turbine or a substation transformer) may lead to harmonic frequencies that produce a harsher tone to the human ear.
 While this is not typically represented in noise assessment data, contemporary noise measurement or recording devices can be used to indicate that the tonal character of a particular noise emission may reasonably be considered to be disturbing or offensive to a complainant.